createlineageos1/victus-1m/README.md

 For math-based CLI tools

 ## 🧪 Testing
-We are testing our models in Google Colab with v2-8 TPU and 330 GB of RAM capacity
+We are testing and training our models in Google Colab with v2-8 TPU and 330 GB of RAM capacity

 ## 📜 License
 MIT License.
 Open-source and free to use in personal or educational projects